PDUs are required to renew your PMP certificate every three years.

-This CCR program requires that you must take part in some professional development activities to earn the professional development units (PDUs) to maintain your credential.
+This CCR program requires that you take part in some activities to earn the professional development units (PDUs) to maintain your credentials.

-PDU requirements for each PMI credentialed exam are as follows:
+The PDU requirement for each PMI certification is as follows:

-You must keep records for the PDUs that you have claimed to PMI for 18 months after the end of your CCR cycle, because PMI may select you for an audit to prove the authenticity of your PDUs.
+NB: Don’t forget to keep records for the PDUs that you have claimed to the PMI for 18 months after the end of your CCR cycle, because the PMI may select you for an audit to prove the authenticity of your PDUs.

-Please refer the PMP Handbook for the latest update.
+Please refer to the PMP Handbook for the latest update.